Grangemouth Petroineos Oil Refinery to Close in 2025: Focus on a Green and Industrial Transition

 • Grangemouth processes North Sea Forties and U.S. WTI Midland crude.

-Political and Community Response
+Political and Community Concerns

-Economic Challenges
+Economic Challenges and Future Opportunities

-Petroineos cited unsustainable losses of over $775 million since 2011 and declining demand for fossil fuels as reasons for the closure.
-The refinery processes North Sea Forties crude and U.S. WTI Midland, both key contributors to the Brent oil benchmark.
-Despite its industrial significance, Grangemouth has struggled to compete with more modern facilities globally.
+Petroineos cited unsustainable losses—exceeding $775 million since 2011—and declining demand for fossil fuels as reasons for the closure.
+The refinery processes North Sea Forties crude and U.S. WTI Midland, key contributors to the Brent oil benchmark.

-The Scottish Parliament has expressed a strong consensus on leveraging Grangemouth's assets to pioneer green energy solutions, such as sustainable aviation fuel, clean eFuels, and low-carbon hydrogen.
-The government is committed to ensuring no community is left behind during this transition.
-Trade unions, while critical of the closure, remain in dialogue about future opportunities.
+The Scottish Parliament’s debate echoed a strong consensus on leveraging Grangemouth’s assets to pioneer green energy solutions, such as sustainable aviation fuel, clean eFuels, and low-carbon hydrogen.
+The government highlighted its commitment to ensuring no community is left behind during the transition.

 Continued Operations